Prep boys golf: Alliance's Timbers, Scottsbluff's Jones both in Class B mix

 GERING — Alliance senior Taytom Timbers and Scottsbluff junior Isaiah Jones both have some work to do, but both are in the mix for a individual state golf championship.

-The two local covers both shot a 2-over round of 74 on Tuesday to open play in Class B state boys golf tournament at Monument Shadows Golf Course.
-He is four shots back of both York's Ryan Seevers and Beatrice's Treyton Baehr, who shot 2-under to lead the field.
+Both shot a 2-over round of 74 on Tuesday to open play in Class B state boys golf tournament at Monument Shadows Golf Course.
+They are four shots back of both York's Ryan Seevers and Beatrice's Treyton Baehr, who shot 2-under to lead the field.

 Gering's John Maser shot a opening-round of 84 and Sidney's John Beier and Jaeden Dillehay had an 86 and 88, respectively.